Pre-heat oven to 110ºC bake (not fan bake).

 Bake for approximately 1 1/2 hours, until dry and crisp and it lifts easily off the baking paper.
 Turn the oven off and leave the pavlova for at least an hour before removing from the oven.
 Finish cooling on a wire rack.

-When completely cool, place on a serving plate, swirl the top with the whipped cream and decorate with sliced or chopped fruit of your choice.
+When completely cool, place on a serving plate, swirl the top with the whipped Meadow Fresh Original Cream and decorate with sliced or chopped fruit of your choice.

 Older eggs work better as the white breaks down easier.